 National representatives from DOHaD Canada, which advances understanding of the developmental origins of health and disease, met today at the beautiful Banff Centre for Arts and Creativity (pictured above).
-This was the first DOHaD Canada Council meeting attended by Dr. Azad since it was announced she has been approved for a three-year term as Manitoba representative (2020-2023).
-Congratulations to Dr. Azad and DOHaD Canada on their newest Council member!
+Dr. Azad was elected to a three-year term as Manitoba representative on the DOHaD Canada Council (2020-2023).

-Bill & Melinda Gates Foundation funding announcement and launch of the International Milk Composition (IMiC) Consortium
+Bill & Melinda Gates Foundation funding announcement & launch of the International Milk Composition (IMiC) Consortium

-Dr. Azad was also interviewed by CBC and coverage of the announcement made the front page of the Winnipeg Free Press.
-(Please note: Subscription required to access article full-text.
-A scanned PDF of the article can be accessed by clicking here).
+Dr. Azad was interviewed on CTV Morning Live and interviewed by CBC.
+Coverage of the announcement also made the front page of the Winnipeg Free Press!
+(Subscription required for access; a scanned copy can be accessed here).

 Azad Lab News